indiependente/autoEqMac/README.md

 [![asciicast](https://asciinema.org/a/368415.svg)](https://asciinema.org/a/368415)

 Once the JSON content has been generated and saved into a file, you can import it into eqMac.
+By default `autoEqMac` saves a JSON file with the name of the headphones model you selected in the current working directory.
+You can provide a different path by passing it using the `--file, -f` flag.

 ## Credits